isidhu09/python-challenge/README.md

 # python-challenge

 PyBank
-Created a Python script to analyze financial records for a company.
-Data Set: budget_data.csv
+Created a Python script to analyze financial records for a company Data Set: budget_data.csv
-Dataset Columns: "Date" and "Profit/Losses".
+Dataset Columns: "Date" and "Profit/Losses"

 Calculated the following:
 -Total number of months included in the dataset